lnis-uofu/OpenFPGA/docs/source/tutorials/arch_modeling/spypads_tutorial.rst

 ~~~~~~~~~~~~

 **In this tutorial, we will**
-   - Show the XML Syntax for Global Outputs
+   - Show the XML syntax for global outputs
-   - Showcase an example with Spypads
+   - Showcase an example with spypads
-   - Modify an existing architecture to incorporate Spypads
+   - Modify an existing architecture to incorporate spypads
    - Verify correctness through GTKWave

 Through this tutorial, we will show how to create spypads in OpenFPGA.